Othello1111/terraform-heroku/README.md

 The base config will provision a new Heroku app (with no buildpack assignment) and an associated <a href="https://elements.heroku.com/addons/heroku-postgresql">PostgreSQL database add-on</a>.
 The default deployment region is \'us\', but this can be modified.
 The specific database plan can be customized with parameters in terraform.tfvars.
 Additional functionality is available to configure a <a href="https://devcenter.heroku.com/articles/custom-domains">custom domain name</a>, as well as to provision a <a href="https://devcenter.heroku.com/articles/scheduler">Heroku Scheduler add-on</a>.
 Configurations for those need to be uncommented in main.tf to use, and parameters configured appropriately in terraform.tfvars.

+The Terraform <a href="https://www.terraform.io/docs/providers/heroku/r/app.html#config_vars">heroku\_app resource</a> provides an argument to update Heroku <a href="https://devcenter.heroku.com/articles/config-vars">configuration variables</a>.
+This can be accomplished here by uncommenting that argument in main.tf, and editing the 'heroku\_config\_vars' <a href="https://www.terraform.io/docs/configuration/variables.html">map variable</a> in terraform.tfvars.

 The <a href="https://www.terraform.io/docs/state/index.html">Terraform state file</a> is not stored with the code repository, and must be maintained locally.

 ## Requirements